The Bank of Tampa

 Fraud Alert Management

-To protect your Visa Check Card (also called a debit card) and Visa Credit Card accounts, we monitor your transactions for potentially fraudulent activity, which may include a sudden change in locale (such as when a U.S.-issued card is used unexpectedly overseas), a sudden string of costly purchases made, or any pattern associated with fraud trends around the world.
+To protect your Visa Debit Card and Visa Credit Card accounts, we monitor your transactions for potentially fraudulent activity, which may include a sudden change in locale (such as when a U.S.-issued card is used unexpectedly overseas), a sudden string of costly purchases made, or any pattern associated with fraud trends around the world.

 Suspicion of Fraudulent Debit Card Activity

-If we suspect fraudulent activity is occurring on your Visa Check Card, we will be calling you to validate the legitimacy of your transactions.
-Your participation in responding to our call is critical to prevent potential risk and to avoid restrictions we may place on your card.
+If we suspect fraudulent activity is occurring on your Visa Debit Card, we will contact you to validate the legitimacy of your transactions.
+Your responsiveness in responding to our call is critical to prevent potential fraud and to avoid restrictions we may place on your card.

-• Our automated dialer system will ask you to verify recent transaction activity on your Visa Check Card.
+• Our automated-dialer system will ask you to verify recent transaction activity on your Visa Debit Card.

 • You will be able to respond using your touchtone keypad.